-4.3.3.1 Additions to [PP-MRTD-EACv2]
+4.3.3.1 Additions to [PP-MRTD-EACV2]

-The only additional objectives on the environment are OE.Active_Auth_Sign and OE.Active_Auth_Verif.
+The only additional objectives on the environment for MRTD application are OE.Active_Auth_Sign and OE.Active_Auth_Verif.
 These objectives request the environment to support Active Authentication.
 AA is an operation outside [PP-MRTD-EACv2].
 Therefore the added objectives on the environment do not weaken the TOE.